-Shoes: Solid white or solid navy tennis shoes are required in grades $Pre-K - 6^{th}$ grade.
-Velcro is ok for Pre-K, K, and 1st grade only.
-Shoes must be tied at all times.
+Shoes: Mostly white, gray, or navy tennis shoes are required in grades $Pre-K2 - 6^{th}$ grade.
 Students may not write on shoes.
 No heelies (shoes with wheels).
 No high tops.
 Shoelaces must be white or the shoe color.

 Shoes for 7th and 8th graders: As a privilege, 7th and 8th grade boys and girls may wear any color tennis shoes (no neon colors).
 The tennis shoe restrictions are canvas or leather material, no heelies, shoes must tie, no high tops, no high heeled tennis shoes, no open toe or open heeled shoes.
 Students must be able to participate fully and safely in all physical education activities.